DevExpress-Examples/asp-net-core-dashboard-row-level-security/README.md

 ```
 ### Configure an `IDBConnectionInterceptor` Object

-Create a `IDBConnectionInterceptor` object ([RLSConnectionInterceptor.cs](./WebDashboardInterceptors/RLSConnectionInterceptor.cs) in this example) to set the current user ID in SESSION_CONTEXT after opening a connection and simulate the connection filtering by selecting from the _Orders_ table after setting different user IDs in SESSION_CONTEXT.
+Create an `IDBConnectionInterceptor` object ([RLSConnectionInterceptor.cs](./WebDashboardInterceptors/RLSConnectionInterceptor.cs) in this example).
+During initialization, store the current user ID in SESSION_CONTEXT.
+Once the database connection opens, select required rows from the _Orders_ table.

 Register `RLSConnectionInterceptor` in `DashboardConfigurator`.